voltagead/flaming-ironman/development.md

 ## QA and Testing

 In addition to frequent pull requests and code review every project needs to be QA'd by a developer _that were not the original developers_ before delivery.
 The development QA process must includes the following: browser testing, device testing, functional testing, responsive testing (if applicable), and accuracy to original design.
 If not specified then browser testing need to include the latest of the following browsers, Firefox, Chrome, Safari, and IE. Device testing need to include >= iPhone 3 and Android.
-This is an elaboration of the step in the prelaunch checklist found [here](https://github.com/voltagead/flaming-ironman/blob/master/frameworks/wordpress/pre-launch-checklist.md#pre-launch-checklist).
+We currently use Browserstack.com for browser testing.
+The username and password for BrowserStack is in last pass.

 ## Voltage Web Servers